 Classes can be arranged in inheritance hierarchies

-Powerful Semantic enumerations that can optionally be backed by ontologies
+Powerful yet easy to use Semantic enumerations that can optionally be backed by ontologies

 Create data models that are independent of a database technology

-Ability to provide rich annotations, metadata, and mappings as part of a model
+Include rich annotations and mappings as part of a model